Class-actions still a reality for U.S. financial firms with bad press

 The U.S. Senate killed a rule late on Tuesday that allowed consumers to band together to sue banks and credit card companies even when the small print of their contracts forced them into closed-door arbitration with their grievances.

-Credit-scoring agency Equifax Inc (EFX.N) said on Wednesday it would still allow customers to sue it over its massive cyber breach, highlighting the tricky path some financial firms have to navigate.
+Credit-scoring agency Equifax Inc (EFX.N) said on Wednesday it would still allow customers to sue it over its massive cyber breach, highlighting the tricky path some financial firms must navigate.

 “Every company is not now sitting up and saying ‘let’s take advantage of this.’
 It’s more complicated than that.
 Each does its own cost/benefit analysis,” said Christine Scheuneman, senior partner at Pillsbury Winthrop Shaw Pittman.